 - Line 11-12 – Add a Dense layer(a simple layer with n neurons in it), with 128 neurons in it and activation set to ReLU.
 Add a Dropout layer.

-Step 6 -Let’s train our model for MNIST Handwritten number recognition.
+Step 6 -Let’s train our MNIST Handwritten number recognition model.

 batch_size=32 epochs=10 plotting_data = model.fit(train_X, train_y, batch_size=batch_size, epochs=epochs, verbose=1, validation_data=(test_X,test_y)) loss,accuracy = model.evaluate(test_X,test_y,verbose=0) print('Test loss ---> ',str(round(loss*100,2)) +str('%')) print('Test accuracy ---> ',str(round(accuracy*100,2)) +str('%'))

 - Simply just train the model using model.fit().

 - Use model.evaluate() to evaluate loss and accuracy and finally print it.

 Step 7 – Plot the results for the MNIST Handwritten number recognition model.